veit/jupyter-tutorial/docs/workspace/jupyter/nbextensions/install.rst

     Installing jupyter_contrib_nbextensions…
     …

 #.
-Installation der zugehörigen Javascript- und CSS-Dateien:
+Installation of the associated Javascript and CSS files:

    .. code-block:: console